MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4288-Payment-Programs/subpart-B-Advanced-Biofuel-Payment-Program-General-Provisions/subjectgroup-ECFRf77e714e5a647bb-Eligibility-Provisions/section-4288.110.md

 (c) *Ineligibility determination.* An otherwise eligible producer will be determined to be ineligible if the producer:

-(1) Refuses to allow the Agency to verify any information provided by the advanced biofuel producer under this subpart, including information for determining applicant eligibility, advanced biofuel eligibility, and application payments;
+(1) Refuses to allow the Agency to verify any information provided by the producer under this subpart, including information for determining applicant eligibility, advanced biofuel eligibility, and application payments;

 (2) Fails to meet any of the conditions set out in this subpart, in the contract, or in other Program documents; or

 (3) Fails to comply with all applicable Federal, State, or local laws.

+[76 FR 7967, Feb.
+11, 2011, as amended at 84 FR 71302, Dec.
+27, 2019]